tanitta/hvenvloader/README.md

 ## Description

-This is a Houdini package designed for use within a Python project workflow, providing the following functionalities:
+This is a Houdini package for use within a Python project workflow, providing the following functionalities:
 - Loading Python packages from the Python virtual environment `.venv` into Houdini within the Project directory.
 - Loading [Houdini Package](https://www.sidefx.com/docs/houdini/ref/plugins.html) included in the Python Package from `.venv` into Houdini.